w3c/wai-contacting-orgs/index.md

 {:/}

 *   I use a Mac with the Safari browser and set the Universal Access to never use fonts smaller than 14.
-*   I use Windows with EDGE.
+*   I use Windows with Edge.
 I changed the Windows colors to give me yellow text on a black background as it’s easier to read.
 *   I use the Opera browser with Windows and I use keystrokes to navigate websites.
 (I can't use a mouse at all.)

 {::nomarkdown}